expo/expo/docs/pages/build-reference/migrating.md

 ### Only files in your project folder that are not gitignored are uploaded to the build server

-EAS Build uses a different mechanism to determine which of your project files to upload to the server.
+Because EAS Build builds your full app, both the native part and the JavaScript part, on the server, it uses a different mechanism to upload your project files to the server than classic builds.
 Read more: ["How projects are uploaded to EAS Build
 "](https://expo.fyi/eas-build-archive).

 ### The `--config` flag is not supported